Man in ‘life-threatening’ condition after Vale of Belvoir collision involving two cars

 Advertisement

-“However, they left prior to police arriving.
-I’m particularly keen to speak to them as they may have key information or footage that could help my investigation.
+“I would still ask anyone else who was in the area and either witnessed the collision, has footage, or saw either vehicle prior to the incident to please get in touch.

-“I’m also appealing for anyone else who was in the area at the time the collision occurred to come forward.
-If you saw what happened, have footage or saw either vehicle prior to the collision occurring, then please get in touch.”
+“We know the area was busy on Friday and over the weekend due to a music festival taking place at Belvoir Castle.
+If you attended the festival and were travelling in the area at the time of the collision and can help, please contact police.”

 You can pass on information by going online and clicking HERE and quoting the incident reference 23*336963.